 Ms Tami lives in Roseville, MN, a suburb of St. Paul.
-She lives with her husband, Chad, her son Nicholas, 16, and her daughter Janine, 15.
-She also has two dogs: Fletcher, a 10-yr-old Yorkie-Poo and a 8-yr-old Italian Greyhound named Puck (as in Shakespeare’s Midsummer Night’s Dream–not hockey).She has a degree from the University of MN-Mpls in French Area Studies and a minor in Art History, specializing in 19th century French feminist art.
+She lives with her husband, Chad, her son Nicholas, 17, and her daughter Janine, 16.
+She also has two dogs: Fletcher, an 11-yr-old Yorkie-Poo and a 9-yr-old Italian Greyhound named Puck (as in Shakespeare’s Midsummer Night’s Dream–not hockey).She has a degree from the University of MN-Mpls in French Area Studies and a minor in Art History, specializing in 19th century French feminist art.
 She has also completed 2 years of post-graduate study at Augsburg College in Elementary Education, where she was able to truly explore and develop her passion for children’s literature.
+A dancer since high school and introduced to books, visual arts, music, live theatre, and classic movie musicals since she was very small, Ms Tami has spent most of her adult life trying to give the gift of the arts to students and audiences alike.

 She has been working in theatre and education for more than 30 years.
 She taught French in an elementary school (pre-school through 5th grade) in a program whose curriculum she wrote.
 Her second grade French students performed her adaptation in French of Boucle d’Or et les Trois Ours (Goldilocks and the Three Bears) for the school community and the Catholic School Principals’ Conference.